 What Cloud Computing Means for Lidar in Construction - 31/03/2020

-Increased focus on the cloud and point clouds in the construction sector is expected to result in new levels of speed, collaboration and real-time communication.
+Increased focus on cloud computing and point clouds in the construction sector is expected to result in new levels of speed, collaboration and real-time communication.

 The construction sector is undergoing radical change.
 The industry is facing many challenges such as rising costs, tight project delivery and building sustainability.
 Above all, it must address the quality of construction and the need to constantly improve its processes.
 For a long time, the public clouds did not have what Lidar point cloud applications needed: high bandwidth networking, but this has been changing rapidly over the past couple of years.